 Knights of Columbus

 The Knights of Columbus is known as the world’s foremost Catholic fraternal benefit society, and is based on the four principles of charity, unity, fraternity and patriotism.
 Membership is open to all Catholic men over the age of 18.

 The Saint Agatha Men’s Club is a similar fellowship and service group that puts on activities such as donuts after the first Sunday 8am Mass, an annual Chili Cook-off in Feb, a pancake breakfast in the fall, and assists with other needs of the parish and community.
 There are no dues.

-The Meadville Catholic Community provides a variety of services to address the spiritual and material needs of individuals in the local community.
+The Epiphany of the Lord Parish provides a variety of services to address the spiritual and material needs of individuals in the local community.
 Examples include: